dromotherm/sandbox/enhancingEmonCMS.md

 But the feed/data.json?id=1601125200 is not yet working

-To make it work, we have to modify 3 files :
+To make it work, we have to modify 3 files in the emonCMS source code :
 - Modules/feed/feed_controller.php
 - Modules/feed/engine/RedisBuffer.php
 - Modules/feed/feed_model.php

-In the generic model, we create a basic get_batch method, just after the get_data one :
+In the generic model, we define a basic get_batch method, just after the get_data one :
 ```
     /*
     operate data batches injected to Redis buffer